Return to the BUILD

 Gather all of the Cables (49D, 49E, and 49F) up and lay them out (make sure the plug ends are on the same side):

-I chose to tape the ends (without the plugs) together to make this step easier:
+I used electrical tape to hold the ends (without the plugs) together to make this step easier:

 Feed this ‘taped end’ up through the center hole under the right side of the Dashboard.
 Only feed enough cable through to allow you to secure it in the following step.
 The other ends of these cables need to attach to the rear bulkhead, so the more wire you can leave free for that, the better: